 The PCEP team received, reviewed and approved BBII's re-baselined schedule for the remaining Electrification contract work as part of the Global Settlement process.
-The PMOC received a copy of an updated P6 schedule titled" PCEP July 2021 RB Schedule Rev 1 (11.23.21)" on December 1, 2021.
+The PMOC received a copy of an updated P6 schedule titled "PCEP July 2021 RB Schedule Rev 1 (11.23.21)" on December 1, 2021.
 The transmittal indicates that the file is for the approved revised baseline schedule for the global settlement.
 The PCEP team states that the July 2021 version of the BBII schedule was used for re-baselining because that was the version that had been most closely examined by the parties during their negotiation of the signals and other related activities.
-The JPB has recently received and accepted with comments BBII's November and December 2021 schedule updates; the January 2022 schedule update is currently under review.
+The JPB has accepted with comments BBII's November and December 2021 schedule updates; the January 2022 schedule update is currently under review.

 The PCEP team has also received and reviewed a re-baselined schedule from Stadler for the completion of the EMU order.
-The PCEP team plans to develop a re-baselined Master Project Schedule (MPS) which incorporates changes to the BBII and Stadler schedules and other project activities as part of its schedule scrub.
-That schedule is expected to become part of the JPB's Recovery Plan and CHSRA Remediation Plan.
-JPB is currently forecasting commencement of Revenue Service with its new EMUs between April 2 and July 1, 2024.
+Stadler's re-baselined schedule is being converted into P6 format for incorporation into the recently developed Integrated Project Schedule.
+JPB is currently forecasting commencement of Revenue Service with its new EMUs between April 1 and July 1, 2024.